Privacy and Confidentiality of Library Records

 J. Enforcement and redress

-If you have a question, concern, or complaint about PCC Library’s handling of your information, you may file written comments with the Library Director.
+If you have a question, concern, or complaint about PCC Library’s handling of your information, you may file written comments with the Library Dean.
 PCC Library will respond in a timely manner and may conduct a privacy investigation or review of practices and procedures.

 The Director may confer with the Director of Public Safety, Vice President for Academic and Student Affairs, or Vice President of Administrative Services before determining the proper response to any request for records.
 PCC will provide state, federal, or local government authorities with personally identifiable information only when it is legal to do so.
-Library employees are trained to refer any law enforcement inquiries to the Office of the Library Director.
+Library employees are trained to refer any law enforcement inquiries to the Office of the Library Dean.